paulpritchard68/utilities/README.md

 Feel free to contact me if you have any questions.

+## StrRexx ##
+A really simple Rexx interpreter, written in Rexx.
+This is handy if you want to interactively play around with Rexx commands.

 ## Killchar ##
 Recursively remove spaces and other annoying characters from file names